-If you worked full- or part-time at some point in 2012, you may be eligible for the federal Earned Income Credit (EIC).
-Earned Income and adjusted gross income (AGI) must each be less than:
+If you worked full- or part-time at some point last year, you may be eligible for the federal Earned Income Credit (EIC).
+Earned Income and adjusted gross income* (AGI) must each be less than:

 * Married income level implies joint filing.

 Families with qualifying children in their home last year should file federal tax return Forms 1040, 1040a or 1040EZ, and attach schedule EIC.
 Workers without qualifying children do not need to file the EIC form.